deadc0de6/cploy/README.md

 *The ad hoc continuous deployment solution for developers*

-I sometimes have to code stuff that needs to be run on remote hosts.
+I sometimes have to code stuff that needs to be deployed and run on remote hosts.
 Since I don't have all my prefs/settings/dotfiles/etc on the remote, I usually code on local and have a small one-liner lying around that allows me to quickly deploy the code (with `scp` or similar) and run some command on the other side (with `ssh` for example).